CiscoDevNet/axl-java-samples/README.md

         AXLSoap.xsd
         ```

-1. Import the AXL WSDL and generate the AXL/JAX-WS `.java` files.
+1. Generate the AXL/JAX-WS `.java` files from the AXL WSDL.

     From the project root, run: